Ryukyuan religion: Magical creatures

 A shisa statue placed on a roof.

-The kijimunaa (or bunagaya) is one of the most famous of Okinawa's magical creatures.
+The kijimunaa (or bunagaya) is one of the most famous magical creatures.
 A sprite (Japanese yōsei), the kijimunaa resembles a short young boy and features bright red hair.
 They look somewhat like a Troll doll.
 Some say that only children or the pure of heart can see the kijimunaa.
 They may or may not be seen accompanied by fire.
-They live in the tops of Okinawa's gajumaru (ガジュマル, "banyan") trees; they are especially famous in the Yomitan area, where their images can be seen in many places.
+They live in the tops of curtain fig trees (がじゅまる); they are especially famous in the Yomitan area, where their images can be seen in many places.
 Kijimunaa are known for playing harmless pranks.
 Kijimunaa can also be helpful, but they are quick to change their minds.
 They enjoy fishing and eating fish.
 The only thing they fear is the octopus.
 Belief in kijimunaa is representative of the spiritual power of trees in the Ryukyu belief system.

-Another of the most famous Ryukyuan creatures is the shisa ("lion dog").
-Shisa statuary is used for its ability to ward evil from a place.
-Its appearance and function is Ancient Near East in origin.
+Another of the most famous Ryukyuan creatures is the shisa 'lion dog'.
+Shisa statuary is used for its ability to ward off evil from a place.

 Representative of the power of the sea are dragons, who often make appearances in Ryukyuan legend.
 In the Irosetsuden, for instance, dragons display powers like those of gods, and live in their own undersea kingdom.
-The traditional Ryukyuan conception of dragon is largely similar to that of China, though myths concerning an undersea kingdom of powerful reptilian beings are common to Central and East Asian cultures (see Reptilian humanoids in mythology).
+The traditional Ryukyuan conception of the dragon is largely similar to that of the Dragon King, though myths concerning an undersea kingdom of powerful reptilian beings are common to Central and East Asian cultures (see reptilian humanoids in mythology).